Our parents are getting older.

 In fact‚ everyone’s parents are getting older‚ with many beginning to enter nursing home facilities and require full-time care.

-Our Los Angeles bankruptcy attorneys know children of these folks are often in a tough spot.
+Our Woodland Hills bankruptcy attorneys know children of these folks are often in a tough spot.
 Not only are they likely struggling due to their own financial struggles‚ but mom and dad may not have fared well in the wake of the recession either.

 The weight of having to juggle your parents’ long-term care bills on top of everything else can be crushing.

 Another factor you may not have considered: filial support laws.
 Now generally‚ these are not strictly enforced.
 But money troubles have led a number of nursing homes in Pennsylvania and South Dakota to pursue legal action.